oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 - When the number of elements to scan (N) is small (~8K or less), generally it is more efficient to process the algorithm by a single work-group.
-  In this case, the choice of kernel parameters is irrelevant, as we internally dispatch to a single work-group implementation.
+  In this case, the choice of kernel parameters is irrelevant, as the implementation will internally dispatch to a single work-group implementation.

 - Generally, utilizing all available